isomerpages/nlb-eyeonasia/_china-know-overview/06-china-belt-road-initiative.md

 This paper analyses the Belt and Road Initiative from the perspectives of economic integration, partnership arrangement and the building of a regional community of common destiny based on shared interests and shared responsibility.

-Retrieved from EBSCOHost Academic search premier. *(myLibrary ID is required to access this database.)*
+Retrieved from EBSCOHost Academic Search Complete. *(myLibrary ID is required to access this database.)*

 <img src="/images/book-covers/The-journal-of-contemporary-China-Tang-tai-Chung-kuo.png" style="width:150px;" />